RashidJorvee/webserver/README.md

 `FileServingApp` - an application that serves static files from it's document root.

+## Run the server using IDE
+Import the project in your IDE, go to run configurations and set the required program arguments.
+<port> <threads> <document root>
+e.g. 8020 10 C:/Users/mohammad.raza/Pictures/

+Succesfull start will print following on console. me.homework.server.workers.ExecutorMonitor - [7/10] Active: 0, Completed: 0, Task: 0, queueSize: 0

+Now open the browser and browse the http://localhost:8020/ and append any file name with extenstion, which is available in your directory. e.g. http://localhost:8020/payload.txt

 ## Installation
 `gradle build`
 ## Usage
-`java -jar webserver-<version> <port> <threads> <document root>`
+`java -jar webserver-<version> <port> <threads> <document root>` e.g java -jar webserver-1.0-SANPSHOT 8020 10 C:/Users/mohammad.raza/Pictures/